 C type has adopted staggered wheels like Tiger and Panther.
-Black left and right parts are caterpillar.
+Black left and right parts are the caterpillar.
 At this time, I had not been considered the caterpillar assembly is very hard.

 First, the mounting caterpillar illustration is reversible, This is a mistake.
 Very dangerous here.
-Although I checked it with my documents in hand, but the box picture is most helpful after all.
+Although I checked it with my documents in hand, the box picture is most helpful after all.
 This kit’s caterpillar parts are hard to assemble compare with the kit I assembled in the past.
 It’s hard to joint, one of the reasons is that these are made of not usual plastic parts like dragon models, but a kind of vinyl.
 Parts fitting is not so good.
 Fundamentally, sprocket wheel pitch and caterpillar are not matched.

 The photo-etched parts were used moderately and the precision feeling has risen.
-These reserve caterpillars of the vehicle’s rear originally were bad shape, I chose the excess parts of caterpillar assembly.
+These reserve caterpillars of the vehicle’s rear originally were in bad shape, I chose the excess parts of caterpillar assembly.

 The size of a hatch is small and it is likely to be hard to make fit with the tank commander.
 I have to look for a figure from somewhere.
 Since the antenna was likely to be broken by the painting process, it has made sturdy using piano wire.